 mod_12_18 Modification to Part B Agreed Procedure 17

 Proposer delivered a presentation summarising the requirement for this proposal.
-Proposer advised that this proposal covers the current references to Danske Bank specific terminology being addressed in advance of future tendering processes for banking services and some updates to payment methods and timings.
+Proposer advised that this proposal covers the current references to Danske Bank specific terminology being addressed in advance of future tendering processes for banking services (such that future tenders are open to banks other than Danske) and some updates to payment methods and timings.

 Committee were in agreement to vote on this proposal.